leesadie/leesadie/README.md

 <br />

-I am a student at the University of British Columbia studying Cognitive Systems (focus on Mind, Language, and Computation) with a minor in Data Science.
-My current interests lie in machine and deep learning, software development, and applications of data and computation in healthcare and medicine.
+I am a student at the University of British Columbia studying cognitive science and data science.
+My experience and interests are within applications of data and technology for human health.